 Lies They Tell Transitioning Veterans, Part 6: You Are a Hero; You Are a Loser

-When it comes to the transition from military to civilian careers, the messages for veterans today are equally bipolar, exaggerated and inaccurate.
+When it comes to the transition from military to civilian careers, the messages for veterans today can be exaggerated and inaccurate.
 A dispassionate observer might think that we have gone mad as a society when we cannot decide whether our veterans are losers or heroes.
 Hollywood and the media would have us believe that our streets are teaming with roaming zombie-like hordes of chronically unemployable veterans.
 Rendered incapable by PTS and distracted by daily thoughts of depression, these veterans are thought to only be employable by the good faith and charity of philanthropic and patriotic corporate initiatives like the Veterans Jobs Mission or the hundreds of variants on “hiring heroes.”

 At the other extreme, transition classes and word of mouth scuttlebutt can paint a scenario where companies are lined up outside of base gates eager to provide above-market compensation and opulent risk-free training programs to transitioning service members of all skills, abilities and motivations.
 So the ambitious and determined veteran career seeker should be forgiven if he or she is confused.